-Item 5:
+[New clause on datetype code, to be placed along with the other “documentation table” clauses.
+This ISO codelist is used in more than one place and the restrictions on allowed values of code depend on where it is used, so a table of allowed codes is not provided here.]

+CI_DateTypeCode

+This codelist is documented in the ISO schemas documentation, available in the S-100 schemas distribution.
+It is used in several places in S-100 metadata.

+Item (5): [New clause X-4.9 Encoding of maintenance information.
+The clause number refers to the new draft Part describing the S-100 exchange catalogue and metadata.]

+X-4.9(?)
+Encoding of maintenance information

-NOTE 1: The interval described by userDefinedMaintenanceFrequency is with respect to the issue date and time of the dataset described by this dataset discovery metadata block.
+The interval described by userDefinedMaintenanceFrequency is with respect to the issue date and time of the dataset described by this dataset discovery metadata block.
 End-user’s and distributor’s systems should use this interval for planning any automated operations to obtain the successor dataset, but must allow for delays or variations in the actual availability of successor dataset(s).

-NOTE 2: The format for userDefinedMaintenanceFrequency is given by the XML built-in datatype duration, which can be validated by off-the-shelf XML parsers.
+The format for userDefinedMaintenanceFrequency is given by the XML built-in datatype duration, which can be validated by off-the-shelf XML parsers.
 See “XML Schema Part 2: Datatypes (2nd edition) - Clause 3.2.6 duration” (relevant extracts below):

 The lexical representation for duration is the ISO 8601 extended format PnYnMnDTnHnMnS, where nY represents the number of years, nM the number of months, nD the number of days, ‘T’ is the date/time separator, nH the number of hours, nM the number of minutes and nS the number of seconds.
 The number of seconds can include decimal digits to arbitrary precision.